cpp-tutor/learnmoderncpp-tutorial/10-templates-exceptions-lambdas-smart-pointers.md

 * Calling member function `hasValue()` is always safe, yielding a `bool`.
 Calling `get()` on an `Opt` with no value immediately terminates the program (the keyword `throw` is explained later in this Chapter).

-Of course, this simple class is of limited practical use, if you need a type to be considered optionally valid without using a "special" value to indicate this, then make use of `std::optional<T>` from the Standard Library.
+Of course, this simple class is of limited practical use; if you need a type to be considered optionally valid without using a "special" value to indicate this, then making use of `std::optional<T>` from the Standard Library is recommended.

 Member functions can be template functions, too.
 The following program defines a `Stringy` class with a `std::string` member, which can be initialized from another `std::string`, a `std::string_view` or a `const char *`: